essipassoja/CompSec/Lab2_Network/README.md

 __Paste here the command that the SQL server attempts to execute and replace the part(s) taken from the search field with the text "SEARCHRESULT".__

-SELECT * FROM Products WHERE ((name LIKE '%'apple'%' OR description LIKE '%'apple'%') AND deletedAt IS NULL) ORDER BY name
+SELECT * FROM Products WHERE ((name LIKE "SEARCHRESULT" OR description LIKE "SEARCHRESULT") AND deletedAt IS NULL) ORDER BY name

 ---